huipengzhang/CarND-P15-Vehicle-Detection-and-Tracking/README.md

 The algorithm uses the ensemble of decision trees to give a more robust performance.
 Classification output probability.
 A threshold will be set up later to reduce the false positive.

-Instead of accuracy, the auroc is used as the performance metric to measure the robustness of the algorithm.
+Instead of `accuracy`, the `auroc` is used as the performance metric to measure the robustness of the algorithm.

 The tuning parameters including  max_features, max_depth,  min_samples_leaf.